-The Defined Benefit Scheme active members receive Institutions' Superannuation Guarantee (SG) contributions (under current legislation the SG rate is 11.0% at 1 July 2023 and it will increase by 0.5% per annum until it reaches 12% from 1 July 2025) to accumulation accounts external to the Fund.
+The Defined Benefit Scheme active members receive Institutions' Superannuation Guarantee (SG) contributions (under current legislation the SG rate is 11.5% at 1 July 2024 and it will increase to 12.0% from 1 July 2025) to accumulation accounts external to the Fund.
 As a result, the Minimum Requisite Benefit within the Defined Benefit Scheme for the active members consists of the Adjusted Member Contributions and some historical SG benefit components, as defined in the Fund's Benefit Certificate.
 Further, given the Institutions make ongoing SG contributions outside the Fund, the prospective SG rate increases will not increase the cost of providing Fund benefits, assuming there is no benefit design change.